Management of Funds

 3. Purchase Orders – The UGA Procurement Office will take competitive bids from vendors and award a purchase order to a business that has the best price.
 In addition, all purchases over $5,000 must be handled via a purchase order utilizing the UGAMart Procurement System.

-All deposit of funds must be made with Tate Business Services at the Tate Center Cashier’s Window.
+All deposit of funds must be made with the Tate Business Office at the Tate Center Cashier’s Window.
 Deposit forms are available at the Cashier’s Window.
 A receipt of deposit will be furnished to the student organization indicating the date, amount, and source of funds.

-Student organizations who have an Agency account with Tate Business Services will be required to pay applicable sales taxes on purchases.
+Student organizations who have an Agency account with the Tate Business Office will be required to pay applicable sales taxes on purchases.

-All ticket sales, as well as goods and services sold by Tate Business Services Cashier Window on behalf of the student organization, are subject to sales tax.
-Tate Business Services will deposit the net ticket sales into the agency account and prepare the monthly sales tax reports.
+All ticket sales, as well as goods and services sold by the Tate Business Office Cashier Window on behalf of the student organization, are subject to sales tax.
+The Tate Business Office will deposit the net ticket sales into the agency account and prepare the monthly sales tax reports.